Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 It is our collective responsibility to bring an end to this crisis.
 We call for the urgent roll out of the recommendations made by the Famine Review Committee, and emphasize:

-8.5 million people in Sudan are currently in an acute food emergency, and 755,000 are at immediate risk of starvation.
+4.9 million people in Sudan are currently in an acute food emergency, and 146,000 are at immediate risk of starvation.
 The farmers have largely used up their supplies.
 Due to the fighting, many lack the confidence to go out into their fields to harvest new crops.
 They also need seeds and tools.
-WHH is still active in Sudan and is supporting the people in 16 projects.
+WHH is still active in Sudan and is supporting the people in 22 projects.

-Our work in Sudan:
+Our work in Sudan

-FAQs on emergency action in Sudan
+FAQ on Emergency Action in Sudan

 What is the situation in Sudan?